mautic/documentation/assets/manage_assets.md

 An asset can be deleted by clicking on the 'delete' button while viewing the asset, or by selecting the arrow next to the checkbox for the asset, and selecting 'delete'.
 A confirmation screen will be displayed, prompting confirmation that the asset should be deleted.

-Once an asset has been deleted, it cannot be retrieved, and statistics relating to that asset will no longer be available.
-It is recommended where possible to unpublish assets which are no longer in use.
+Once an asset has been deleted, it cannot be retrieved, and statistics relating to the number of downloads for that asset will no longer be available.
+Lead points that may have been accumulated as a result of accessing the resource will remain.
+It is recommended where possible to unpublish assets which are no longer in use - in future there may be an archive feature.